Dust Bowl: Drought and dust storms

 After fairly favorable climatic conditions in the 1920s with good rainfall and relatively moderate winters, which permitted increased settlement and cultivation in the Great Plains, the region entered an unusually dry era in the summer of 1930.
 During the next decade, the northern plains suffered four of their seven driest calendar years since 1895, Kansas four of its 12 driest, and the entire region south to West Texas lacked any period of above-normal rainfall until record rains hit in 1941.
 When severe drought struck the Great Plains region in the 1930s, it resulted in erosion and loss of topsoil because of farming practices at the time.
 The drought dried the topsoil and over time it became friable, reduced to a powdery consistency in some places.
 Without indigenous grasses in place, the plains' high winds picked up the topsoil and created massive dust storms.
 The persistent dry weather caused crops to fail, leaving the plowed fields exposed to wind erosion.
 The Great Plains' fine soil eroded easily and was carried east by strong continental winds.

 The first recorded dust storm occurred on September 14, 1930.
 It was seen more as a meteorological anomaly at the time as it was unlike anything else ever recorded.
 Unlike a sand storm, the cloud was black or gray (not beige or red) and rolled across the ground.
-Inside, visibility dropped to the point where people couldn't see their hand in front of their face.
-It also generated a tremendous amount of static electricity, enough to short a car or knock someone out if they shook someone else's hand.
+Inside, visibility dropped to the point where people couldn't see their hands in front of their faces.

 On November 11, 1933, a very strong dust storm stripped topsoil from desiccated South Dakota farmlands in one of a series of severe dust storms that year.
 Beginning on May 9, 1934, a strong, two-day dust storm removed massive amounts of Great Plains topsoil in one of the worst such storms of the Dust Bowl.
 The dust clouds blew all the way to Chicago, where they deposited 12 e6lb of dust.
 Two days later, the same storm reached cities to the east, such as Cleveland, Buffalo, Boston, New York City, and Washington, D.C.
-Monuments like the Statue of Liberty and the United States Capitol were blotted out.
-Dust worked its way into even the most sealed homes, leaving a coating on food, skin, and furniture.
+Dust worked its way into even well-sealed homes, leaving a coating on food, skin, and furniture.
 That winter (1934–35), red snow fell on New England.